tseiman/ESContainerApiDemo/README.md

 ## Target Platforms
 - Armv8 based Docker routers such as Sierra Wireless XR80, XR90

-The scripts can be easily adopted to other architectures like armv7 e.g. built in Sierra Wirleess RV55
+The scripts can be easily adopted to other architectures like armv7 e.g. built in Sierra Wireless RV55

 ## requires:
 - linux environment